-Book loans from public libraries increased throughout the entire post-war period until the early 1990s: from 3.3 million loans in 1945-1946 to more than 20 million.
+Book loans from public libraries increased throughout the entire post-war period until the early 1990s: from 3.3 million loans around 1945 to more than 20 million.
 In the subsequent period, loans have decreased to somewhat less than 17 million in 2016.
 Since only first-time loans and not renewals are included in the statistics now, the latest figures are not comparable with figures from 2016 and earlier.
-In 2019, the number of first-time loans was 12.2 million.
-First-time loans of other media, such as music, audio books and DVDs, totalled 2.7 million.
+In 2020, the number of first-time loans was 9.7 million, which is a decrease from the 12.2 million in 2019.
+First-time loans of other media, such as music, audio books and DVDs, totalled 1.6 million in 2020, compared with 2.7 million the year before.

-Nearly one-half of the population visits a public library in the course of a year, and many also participate in various arrangements held in libraries.
+Nearly one-half of the population visits a public library in the course of a normal year, and many also participate in various arrangements held in libraries.
 In 2019, there were almost 64 000 such arrangements, with a total of 1.7 million participants.
+The figures were almost halved in 2020, to approximately 30 000 arrangements and 650 000 participants.